ak--47/mixpanel-import/README.md

 **note**: the `recordType` param is very important; by default this module assumes you wish to import `event` records but change this value to `user` or `group` if you are importing other entities.

 ## recipies
-the `transformFunc` is useful because it can preprocess the records using arbitrary javascript. here are some examples:
+the `transformFunc` is useful because it can preprocess records in the pipeline using arbitrary javascript.

+here are some examples:

 - putting a `token` on every `user` record:
 ```javascript